 5. Research and Development: Using Technology to Gain a Competitive Advantage and Develop New Products and

 Research and development or R&D is also central to the business strategy of Amazon.
 Remember that this company is not just an Internet retailer but also a manufacturer of numerous products, including consumer electronic devices, as well a provider of online-enabled and cloud computing services.
 The goal of its R&D activities is to develop new products or services, gain a competitive advantage and improve its operations through the use of relevant technologies, and keep up with the pace of technological developments.

-The introduction of Alexa marks the entry of Amazon in the artificial intelligence and machine learning business, thus competing against other tech giants such as Apple Inc., Google LLC, and Microsoft Corporation, as well as demonstrating adherence to current trends in the market.
+The introduction of Alexa marks the entry of Amazon in the artificial intelligence and machine learning business, thus competing against other tech giants such as Apple, Google, and Microsoft Corporation, as well as demonstrating adherence to current trends in the market.
 Note that Alexa is a virtual assistant used for controlling smart devices and for implementing a home automation system.

 In its attempt to promote the energy efficiency of its numerous facilities and centers, the company is also developing clean energy technologies such as wind and solar power through solar panels.
 Independence from the power grid would help the company drive down costs associated with energy consumption, while also fulfilling its corporate social responsibility.

 Amazon is also continuously investing on the development of consumer electronic products through its hardware and software capabilities, as well as on the development and use of automation and other technological applications that would help its operations.
 Note that the Kindle and Fire devices compete with devices from Android manufacturers and Apple while the applications of information systems, software, and robotics help in optimizing different facets of its value chain and operations.